Are you pregnant and craving oatmeal? I don’t know about you, but we just couldn’t get enough oats when we were

 We know the relationship between food and pregnancy can be complicated.
 It seems like there are new rules for not just what you can eat, but how you can eat it too.

-In fact, you’re probably so used to hearing about the things you can’t eat, even the simplest of food cravings create questions and concerns.
+In fact, you’re probably so used to hearing about the things you can’t eat.
+Even the simplest food cravings can create questions and concerns.

-Good news for you if you’re craving oatmeal!
-Oatmeal, and oats in general are some of the top foods you can eat during pregnancy.
+But there’s good news for you if you’re craving oatmeal!
+Oatmeal — and oats in general — is one of the best foods you can eat during pregnancy.

-They’re a safe gain for every trimester and offer a ton of incredible health benefits to you and your baby.
+Oats are safe to eat during every trimester and offer a ton of incredible health benefits to you and your baby.
 They’re an affordable superfood you can easily include in your diet.

 What Nutrients Are In Oatmeal?

-Oats are incredible for your body and your growing baby!
+Oats are incredibly beneficial for your body and your growing baby.
 They’re full of vitamins, fiber, and complex carbs, which help give you energy throughout the day.
 Furthermore, they’re a nutritional powerhouse.

-Oats and oatmeal are also an amazing source of these nutrients:
+Oats are also a fantastic source of these nutrients:

-- Folic acid: Great for fetal development!
-Folic acid has been known to prevent birth defects in baby’s brain and spinal cord (1).
+- Folic acid: This is great for fetal development.
+Folic acid has been known to prevent birth defects in babies’ brains and spinal cords (1).

-- Iron: Anemia — low iron — is a condition common in pregnant women.
+- Iron: Anemia — low iron — is common in pregnant women.
 Oatmeal provides an excellent source of iron, keeping you from feeling sluggish and exhausted.

-- Calcium: During pregnancy, your baby takes all the calcium it needs from you.
-Fortifying your diet with calcium-rich foods like oats will help keep your bones and teeth strong during this time.
+- Calcium: During pregnancy, your baby takes all the calcium they need from you.
+Fortify your diet with calcium-rich foods like oats to help keep your bones and teeth strong during this time.